 - more than 22,000 square meters of area.

 The following companies took part in ANGACOM 2022: manufacturers of cable laying equipment, signal generators, and test equipment producers.

 Considering Promwad's specialisation in the design of end-user and operator equipment, we were particularly interested in exhibition booths with the latest telecom devices: WiFi access points, DOCSIS, MoCa, G.hn modems, signal switching and distribution systems, software-based OTT/TV platforms for telecom operators.

-In the first photo (from left to right): Fredrik Lundberg, CEO of Waystream, Alexander Worobjow, Director at Promwad GmbH and me, Ivan Kuten, co-owner and CTO at Promwad.
+In the first photo (from left to right): Fredrik Lundberg, CEO of Waystream, Alexander Worobjow, Director at Promwad GmbH and me, Ivan Kuten, Co-owner & Tech Expert at Promwad.
 The second photo shows Alexander W. in front of the main exhibition hall.
 Other photos: courtesy of ANGA Services GmbH

 One such exhibitor is Waystream from Sweden, our longstanding partner and manufacturer of gigabit switches.
 The guys have been making fiber-optic connectivity equipment since 2001 and have shipped to more than 2 million ports around the world since then.

 Some companies at ANGA COM 2022 were presenting IoT and information security technologies, smart home, and smart city solutions.
 We also remembered to check out manufacturers' stands that focused on Gigabit Networks, FTTH, IpTV, Cloud TV, video streaming services, and 5G mobile communications.